Vyral/sean-zanganeh-blog/_drafts/building-a-granny-flat-on-your-property.md

 {% include youtube.html %}

-Are you thinking about building an ADU or granny flat on your property?
-Today I have Ian Scattergood with me to talk about the guidelines for San Diego.
+<center>Are you thinking about building an ADU or granny flat on your property?
+Today I have Ian Scattergood with me to talk about the guidelines for San Diego.</center>

 Are you looking to build a granny flat or accessory unit on your property?
 Today we have Ian Scattergood, a permit pro, with us to discuss how to get a granny flat or accessory dwelling unit built (ADU) on your property in San Diego.